arschauh/agentic-ai-workshop/README.md

 *These materials are shared for educational purposes.
 Feel free to adapt them for your own teaching or learning.*

+---
+**Note**: This repository is actively maintained.
+Speaker notes and additional resources coming soon.

 *Workshop designed and delivered by Arjun Chauhan | [LinkedIn](https://www.linkedin.com/in/arjunschauhan/) | [Email](mailto:arjchauhan@gmail.com)*